 The Capital Markets, Insurance and Savings Authority operates within the Israeli Ministry of Finance.
 It is responsible for enforcing the data breach rules relating to cybersecurity incidents at insurance companies, financial institutions and financial data service providers.
 Following the security incident of the insurance company Shirbit (as further explained in 8.2 Significant Audits, Investigations or Penalties), which was reported to the Capital Markets Authority, the deputy commissioner of the Capital Markets Authority said that, in light of the rapidly evolving cyberthreats, supervision of financial entities will be increased.
-The deputy commissioner reported that over 20 penetration tests had recently been carried out on 20 different entities to check compliance with the Capital Market Authority's guidelines.
 The Capital Markets Authority also conducts audits at covered entities, and initiates investigations upon information provided to it by covered entities, or on its own accord.